 Which may or may not be true.
 She might go to sleep tonight with no fuss; she might need a few nights' coaching to start settling down in her cot again.
 That remains to be seen.

 The point is: a part of me had listened to the "making a rod for your own back" brigade and was scared to do anything which might set us back a few steps on our quest for a good night's sleep.

-Even though I know that teething babies sometimes sleep badly and sick babies sometimes sleep badly and scared babies always sleep badly and there will be times when Matilda needs less sleep and more cuddles and to not be held to her usual overnight routine.
+Even though I know that teething babies sometimes sleep badly and sick babies sometimes sleep badly and scared babies always sleep badly and there will be times when MM needs less sleep and more cuddles and to not be held to her usual overnight routine.
 Even though, if it was anybody else's baby and they asked for my advice, I would say, "Pick up your baby and cuddle her; do whatever she needs to help her through this."

 Most of the time, I believe that I'm good at this stuff.
-I'm good at reading Matilda's cues.
+I'm good at reading my baby's cues.
 I believe in responding to her needs rather than forcing her to be convenient.
 I want her to learn to recognise the rhythms of her own body so she doesn't think sleep and food and exercise are things to be rigidly controlled, so she naturally does what's right for her.
 I believe in giving my baby hugs.